 - If you use flower arrangements take them to a local nursing home and give them to residents when your brunch has ended.
 It’s a great way to honor Mom AND make others happy!

-You can’t have just any old egg when you’re making Eggs Benedict — they have to be poached.
-Poached eggs can be a little tricky but you’ll master it every time with these tips for making perfect poached eggs.
+You can’t have just any old egg when you’re making this Tex-Mex Eggs Benedict — they have to be poached.
+Poached eggs can be a little tricky but you’ll master it every time with these instructions!

 - Spray the inside of the muffin cups with nonstick cooking spray and add a little melted butter.